ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 IP addresses are personally identifiable information that requires protection, yet common techniques such as truncation destroy data irreversibly while providing inconsistent privacy guarantees, and ad-hoc encryption schemes often lack interoperability and security analysis.

-This document specifies secure, efficient methods for encrypting IP addresses for privacy-preserving storage, logging, and analytics.
-The methods enable data analysis while protecting user privacy from third parties without key access, addressing data minimization concerns raised in {{!RFC6973}}.
+This document specifies secure, efficient methods for encrypting IP addresses for privacy-preserving storage, logging, and analytics, addressing data minimization concerns raised in {{!RFC6973}}.

 Four concrete instantiations are defined: `ipcrypt-deterministic` provides deterministic, format-preserving encryption with 16-byte outputs; `ipcrypt-pfx` provides deterministic, prefix-preserving encryption that maintains network relationships with native address sizes (4 bytes for IPv4, 16 bytes for IPv6); while `ipcrypt-nd` and `ipcrypt-ndx` introduce randomness to prevent correlation.
 All methods are reversible with the encryption key and designed for high-performance processing at network speeds.